aliglara/capstone-c1-DA/deliverables/006_report.md

 ### Visualization of distribution of renter housing units

-A Barplot is requiered a categorical variable on the x-axis, in our case, gross rent prices range.
+A barplot is required a categorical variable on the x-axis, in our case, gross rent prices range.
 On the y-axis, a numerical value is needed which it will be the number of housing units.

 The next figure shows a set of 6 barplots (one for each year) for each state.